 - Planning – infrastructure, local and regional development

-The Arctic Semester in Sisimiut is at master level and is open to international students.
-The Arctic Semester focuses on Building Design for the Arctic, Large Constructions and Arctic Environment & Energy Systems.
+The Arctic Semester in Sisimiut is a master level course open to international students.
+The Arctic Semester focuses on building design for the Arctic, Arctic infrastructure & constructions and Arctic environment & energy Systems.